Sweden Implements a New Immigration Process

 Sweden is ending its Fast Track immigration system, replacing it with a new model.
 The Swedish Standard Industrial Classification code (SNI) impacts minimum salary wages, including the blue card minimum.
-Dive into the risks and key considerations.
+We break down the risks and key considerations.

 The new model introduces different categories: